SirLucasWolff/DoomsdayLogs/README.md

 - Extract the files.
 - Execute the Setup.exe.
 - Choise the installation settings that you want and install the Doomsday Logs.
+- When the tool is installed you need to access the install folder, open the the folder "DoomsdayLogs.DataBase\CurrentDataBase", open the properties of the databases and give permission to all the users and admin accounts.
 - Now you can already open Doomsday Logs, But to use the management, we have to set up the DLL.
 - Open the Visual Studio as administrator because Doomsday Logs uses the Registry editor to get some informations.
 - Getting bakc to the download path, you need to reference the DLL on your project to be able to see the logs options in your code.